sonmezhakan/hakansonmez/README.md

 # Hello 👋

 Hello, I'm Hakan, a software developer with future-oriented plans and projects in the field of software.
 Currently, I am a .Net backend developer.
-I am also working on improving my skills in the front-end area.
+At the same time, I am trying to improve my skills in the front-end field.
 Additionally, I am interested in WordPress-based websites and the field of SEO (Search Engine Optimization).

 ## 📫 Contact